petetalksweb/StreetArtTab/README.md

 I like street art, always have, probably always will.

-As it is, Google Chrome's default new tab screen is more likely to convince me to click on the link to <a href="https://twitter.com/PeteTalksWeb/" target="_blank">Twitter</a> than it is to help me be productive.
+As it is, Google Chrome's default new tab screen is more likely to convince me to click on a link to [Twitter](https://twitter.com/PeteTalksWeb/) than it is to help me be productive.

 Ergo: Street Art Tab, a Google Chrome extension that replaces Chrome's default new tab with a ~~in my opinion~~ beautiful